MicrosoftDocs/quantum-docs/articles/concepts-vectors-and-matrices.md

 Note that a vector of dimension $n$ is simply a matrix of size $n \times 1$.
 As with vectors, we can multiply a matrix with a number $c$ to obtain a new matrix where every entry is multiplied with $c$, and we can add two matrices of the same size to produce a new matrix whose entries are the sum of the respective entries of the two matrices.

-## Matrix Multiplication and Tensor Products
+## Matrix multiplication and tensor products

 We can also multiply two matrices $M$ of dimension $m\times n$ and $N$ of dimension $n \times p$ to get a new matrix $P$ of dimension $m \times p$ as follows: